 Why am I emotionally dysregulated?

-When we grow up with someone emotionally unstable whether we like it or not, we absorb their way of behaving.
+When we grow up with someone emotionally unstable whether we like it or not, we absorb their way of behaving and viewing the world.

 Kids are sponges.